Between you and the dragon’s lair, there is the dungeon.

 There are 5 types of dragons:

-Each round, there is a 3% chance that the cavern crawler will enter the cavern you are in.
+Each round, there is a 3% chance that a cavern crawler will enter the cavern you are in.
 The crawler will take a direct path to one of the exits it did not enter from.
-If your or a monster is next to the crawler, it will stop to attack (preferring you over monsters).
+If you or a monster is next to a crawler, it will postpone its journey in order to attack a random target.

-Each time you kill a monster in the Ruins, there is a 5% chance that a Reaper will appear somewhere in that room.
-If you leave the reaper behind in a room, then the next time you kill a monster in another room, the reaper will appear.
+Each time you kill a monster in the ruins, there is a 5% chance that a reaper will appear somewhere in that room.
+If you leave the reaper behind in a room, then the next time you kill a monster in another ruins room, the reaper will appear.